 How do we grow our trees and plants?

-We believe that gardening should happen in harmony with nature and not work against it, and support growing systems like forest gardening and companion planting which enefit both gardener and garden inhabitants.
+We believe that gardening should happen in harmony with nature and not work against it, and support growing systems like forest gardening and companion planting which benefit both gardener and garden inhabitants.
 We are especially concerned, as beekeepers, that gardens should help bees and other pollinators.

-We try not to use any chemicals at all in our production, and if we ever need to for reasons of plant health, we’ll always choose ones that are registered for organic use or have minimal impact.
+We do not use any chemicals at all in our production, and if we ever need to for reasons of plant health, we’ll always choose ones that are registered for organic use or have minimal impact.
 Likewise with fertilisers – we use organic poultry manure pellets on our trees, and in our garden and container-grown stock we only use bonemeal, seaweed meal, wood ash and other natural fertilisers.

 We are working towards using peat-free compost, but have struggled to get good results from the proprietary ones!
 For now, we choose reduced peat composts and those which contain peat from the most sustainable sources.
 Sometimes we are able to make up our own compost mixes.